1704 – Campaign in Dauphiné, Provence and Savoy

 On 26 May, de la Feuillade went from Grenoble to Briançon.
 On his arrival there, he learned that the Savoyards had launched another raid in the Tarentaise Valley and sent back 2 bns and 1 dragoon rgt to Savoy.
 He also instructed M. de Vallière to raise the blockade of Montmélian if ever the Savoyards showed up with a superior force.

 On 29 May, de la Feuillade marched to Chaumont.
-Once his army established in its camp, he sent several detachments towards Susa.
-They first drove the Savoyards out of their advanced posts and then occupied the heights overlooking the entrenchments of La Brunetta where the enemy had a 3 bns under the command of the Count de Blagnac.
+Once his army (6 bns, 4 dragoon rgts, 20 guns, and 6 mortars) established in its camp, he sent several detachments towards Susa, where General Count de Blagnac commanded the garrison (3 bns), while the governor of the place was General Bernardi.
+The French detachments first drove the Savoyards out of their advanced posts and then occupied the heights overlooking the entrenchments of La Brunetta where Blagnac had 3 bns.

 In the last days of May, according to his instructions, Vendôme invested Vercelli.